girs1982/Scum-Discord-Bot/README.md

 It Scum Bot for Discord
-run python3
+1:config ini file
-config ini file
+2: run python3

 all simple , if need more send me massage to https://t.me/CODE_GANSTA